AstroDigital/example-ndvi-vector/README.md

 ## Procedure
 ### HTML
-Begin by writing basic boilerplate HTML, containing a div called `#map` styled to fill the window, and including the Leaflet script and css support files, as shown in this [example](https://github.com/AstroDigital/example-ndvi-vector/blob/master/example/index.html).
+Begin by writing basic boilerplate HTML, containing a div called `#map` styled to fill the window, and including the Leaflet script and css support files in the header and links to the support data in the body, as shown in this [example](https://github.com/AstroDigital/example-ndvi-vector/blob/master/example/index.html).

-This tutorial simulates the code modularization provided by production build systems such as [Require.js](http://requirejs.org/), by separating the NDVI data from the functional code using separate script imports.
+This tutorial simulates the code modularization provided by production build systems such as [Require.js](http://requirejs.org/), by separating the NDVI data from the functional code using separate script imports in the body.
 The example program itself is located in the [ad-basic-map.js](https://github.com/AstroDigital/example-ndvi-vector/blob/master/example/ad-basic-map.js) file.

 ### Javascript
 The NDVI values response includes a `results` attribute, which is an array in which each feature represents an input polygon containing two attributes that we will most likely need to create a map: a numerical `id` and a `value`.
 The value consists of GeoJSON describing the geometry of the feature, and properties describing its NDVI values over time.